Murder of Dirang: Disappearance and murder

 On 1 March 2012, at Bandar Seri Alam, Pasir Gudang in Malaysia's Johor Bahru, a four-year-old girl went missing after she left home to buy instant noodles and eggs from a nearby grocery shop.

 Nurul Nadirah Abdullah, affectionately known as Dirang, lived in a block of flats nearby the grocery store, and she obediently agreed to help her family to go for a brief grocery run.
 However, Dirang, who had an older brother, did not return home after more than an hour, and her mother, out of concern, went to the grocery store to search for her daughter, but the shopkeeper informed her that she left the shop as soon as she finished buying the items.
 A police report was lodged soon after the child's disappearance.
 A massive search was conducted to look for Dirang, but she was nowhere to be found.
 The media also reported Dirang's case and publicized it in an effort to seek her whereabouts.

 Police later recovered Dirang's slippers and her bag of groceries at an oil palm plantation located just behind the flats.
 It was also revealed by witnesses that Dirang was last seen together with a couple not far from the shop before she was gone.
-Dirang's mother, who was interviewed by a newspaper, said that she was reprimanded by people for letting her daughter go out alone without adult supervision, but she said that the area was normally safe as there were many children in the neighbourhood who often go out alone to play without their parents accompanying them, and she said she would not have leave Dirang to go alone outdoors should the area itself was unsafe.
+Dirang's mother, who was interviewed by a newspaper, said that she was reprimanded by people for letting her daughter go out alone without adult supervision, but she said that the area was normally safe as there were many children in the neighbourhood who often went out alone to play without their parents accompanying them, and she said she would not have left Dirang to go alone outdoors should the area itself was unsafe.

 A week after Dirang's disappearance, on 8 March 2012, the charred remains of a young girl was discovered at a palm oil plantation in Bandar Seri Alam, and DNA tests subsequently confirmed that the corpse belonged to the missing Dirang.
 Through a post-mortem examination, Dirang, who was four years and nine months old at the time of her death, was confirmed to have been sexually assaulted by her attacker(s) before she was murdered.
 Dirang was eventually buried at Kampung Pertanian Masai Muslim Cemetery after a short funeral was conducted.
 Dirang's family, who were all heartbroken over the fate of Dirang, planned to move away to another place to leave the sad past behind.